 Listen & Learn

-To help kick off Arts Month 2020, and acknowledge the elevated awareness and importance around topics of racial equity and social justice, the Cultural Office is pleased to collaborate with the Colorado Springs Black Business Network to present a virtual community conversation entitled “The Art of Social Justice” on Thursday, October 1st from 6-7:30PM.
-The session, which will be live streamed on social media, is free and open to the entire community–however, advance registration is requested below.
-This event is sponsored in part by the Bee Vradenburg Foundation.
-Note: registering for this community conversation signs you up to receive periodic email communications from the Cultural Office & weekly event highlights from PeakRadar.com, the region’s online community calendar.
+To help kick off Arts Month 2020, and acknowledge the elevated awareness and importance around topics of racial equity and social justice, the Cultural Office was pleased to collaborate with the Colorado Springs Black Business Network to present a virtual community conversation entitled “The Art of Social Justice” on Thursday, October 1st from 6-7:30PM.
+The session, which was live streamed on social media for hundreds of viewers, was free and open to the entire community.
+This event was sponsored in part by the Bee Vradenburg Foundation.

 Moderator: Rodney Gullatte